tofer17/ags/docs/TBE.md

 You would have to know the server's private key in order to reproduce key-generation-data used to create the key used to encrypt something.
 That's game-over for everyone if the server's private key is compromised.

-AES-GCM is used so that input-vectors can help make it such that when items are encrypted they always appear different (same time-based key + same data = different cipher text results).
+AES-GCM is used so that input-vectors can help make it such that when items are encrypted they always appear different: same time-based key + same data = different cipher text results.
 The server decides the input-vectors.

 When it creates and signs a timestamp, a "mode" property is set to indicate if the signed-timestamp was simply requested, or if it was generated as part of an embargo event.
 The signature portion of the signed-timestamp attests to that (it is incorporated into the digest that is signed) and cannot be tampered with.

 The server stamps the embargoed objects with a timestamp (not signed) for convenience.
 However, when asked for a key, the server only provides exactly that-- there is no way to correlate an embargoed object (encrypted) with a server supplied key.
 This means that to post-verify an embargoed object (or decrypt it at all), a present request to the server for the key, for that specific time, is needed.
 Of course, it's astronomically unlikely that a "random" key could decrypt an embargoed object **and** produce within it a signed timestamp.

 Much is encoded into and out of Base64.
 Also bear in mind that Java works on unsigned 8-bit byte arrays-- unlike JavaScript.
 So JavaScript has to convert responses from the server appropriately (it's usually signed-bytes).

+Anything can be embargoed.
+To decimate the notion that the server could tamper with the incoming object, players could sign or encrypt the object to be embargoed.